 SG: I envy people who can visualize three-dimensionally.
 It is not my strength but I have enjoyed handbuilding with clay in the past.
 I admire the work of photographers as well, but I do not have a photographer’s eye.
 So, I create on canvas and paper, both drawing and painting.
 However, my creative inclination spills over into other aspects of my life.
 For example, our house is the ultimate work in progress.
 We bought it almost 10 years ago and we have renovated it completely, both the exterior and interior, with the exception of one bathroom which is last on the list.
 I had a vision for the house when I saw it and we have chipped away at making it happen a little at a time.

-Be sure to see all of Shana's beautiful abstracts in her Collection.
+Be sure to see all of Shana's abstract artwork in her Collection.